LogtalkDotOrg/logtalk2/README.txt

 using four-space tabs.

+6. CUSTOMIZATION

+The file "CUSTOMIZE.txt" provides detailed instructions for customizing the
+Logtalk installation and working environment.

-6. QUICK START
+7. QUICK START

-The file QUICK_START provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported.
+The file "QUICK_START.txt" provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported.

-7. DOCUMENTATION
+8. DOCUMENTATION

 The reference and user manuals and the tutorial are provided in XHTML format and can be found in the "manuals" directory.

-The file RELEASE_NOTES contains descriptions of all Logtalk updates since the first public version.
+The file "RELEASE_NOTES.txt" contains descriptions of all Logtalk updates since the first public version.
 Read it carefully if you have been using a previous Logtalk version.

-8. UPGRADING
+9. UPGRADING

-If you are upgrading from a previous Logtalk version, please check the file UPGRADING for instructions on how to upgrade your programs or your custom configuration files to run under this new version.
+If you are upgrading from a previous Logtalk version, please check the file "UPGRADING.txt" for instructions on how to upgrade your programs or your custom configuration files to run under this new version.

-9. CITATIONS
+10. CITATIONS

-If you want to cite Logtalk in your publications, please consult the file BIBLIOGRAPHY for bibliographic references in BibTeX format.
+If you want to cite Logtalk in your publications, please consult the file "BIBLIOGRAPHY.bib" for bibliographic references in BibTeX format.

-10. CONTRIBUTIONS
+11. CONTRIBUTIONS

 Contributions, constructive criticisms, code, and suggestions are always welcome.
 If you want to contribute to this project, drop me a line to the